Definitive Guide to Electric Car Batteries

 - General abuse or neglect

-Hybrid car batteries are similar to EV batteries; they are simply smaller.
+Hybrid car batteries are similar to electric car batteries; they are simply smaller.
 Since the engine and battery work together in hybrids, if one is not performing optimally, it will impact the other.

 Hybrid batteries typically last a vehicle’s lifetime, with modern vehicles routinely reaching 100,000 to 150,000 miles.
 Accordingly, automakers usually offer a warranty for at least 80,000 miles.
 In most cases, you can expect to achieve over double that mileage without an issue.
 Some automakers such as Hyundai even offer lifetime warranties.
 As a result, if you’re the owner of a hybrid, you likely will never have to worry about replacing the battery.